A Survey on 3D Gaussian Splatting: Performance Comparison

 $\bullet$~\textbf{Benchmarking Algorithms:} For performance comparison, we involve three works which reconstruct dynamic 3D endoscopic scenes with GS~\cite{huang2024endo,liu2024endogaussian,zhao2024hfgs}, as well as three NeRF-based surgical reconstruction approaches~\cite{wang2022neural,zha2023endosurf}.

 $\bullet$~\textbf{Evaluation Metric:} PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable} are adopted for evaluation.

 $\bullet$~\textbf{Result:} Table~\ref{tbl:quanti_surgical} shows that introducing the explicit representation of 3D Gaussians leads to several significant improvements.
 For instance, EndoGaussian~\cite{liu2024endogaussian} outperforms a strong baseline, EndoSurf~\cite{zha2023endosurf}, among all metrics.
-In particular, EndoGaussian demonstrates an approximate 200-fold increase in speed while consumes just 10\% of the GPU resources.
+In particular, EndoGaussian demonstrates an approximate 200-fold increase in speed while consuming just 10\% of the GPU resources, a gap that mainly stems from the GS pipeline and lightweight dynamic modeling rather than unusually heavyweight NeRF baselines.
 These impressive results attest to the efficiency of GS-based methods, which not only expedite processing but also minimize GPU load, thus easing the demands on hardware.
-Such attributes are vitally significant for real-world surgical application deployment, where optimized resource usage can be a key determinant of practical utility.
+Such attributes are significant for surgical application deployment, where optimized resource usage can be a key determinant of practical utility.